JanssenProject/jans/docs/admin/config-guide/custom-assets-configuration.md

 * Use the `Add Asset` button to create a new asset.
-* You can add several types of srvices in the screen below
+* You can add several types of services in the screen below
-* For example, below is the picture availability Asset data.
+* For example, below is the picture of the availability of asset data.

 ![Image](../../assets/tui-asset-data.png)